JonTRichardson/mkpw/README.md

 * MkPw has a method, genPW(), which is not in the file genpw.py.
 This confusing irony has historic reasons.
 Consider eliminating this confusion.
 * Add a verbosity argument.
 * interactiveWord does not have a unit test.
 I overrides a method in the base with interactive features, so it seemed like a unit test would have little value.
 Nevertheless, one could be considered.
 The unit test for the overridden method could be used.
+* The command-line argument processing is incomplete.
+Could e.g. add a few useful arguments, better defaulting and help text.